10 Fun Things To Do In Frisco To Be The Coolest Parent

 - Tips: Day passes available for non-residents; waterpark fills up quickly on weekends

-5. Walk Through the Texas Sculpture Garden
+5. Texas Sculpture Garden

 The Texas Sculpture Garden is home to the largest private collection of contemporary Texas sculptures in the state, featuring over 40 outdoor pieces by local artists; best of all, it's free and open to the public near the large office buildings of Hall Office Park.
 The garden, a hidden treasure for art lovers, creates a perfect atmosphere wherein the guests are intimately intertwined with art and nature, providing a beautiful escape.

 Wander through grounds so carefully groomed that every sculpture merges into the grounds, from abstract to realistic.
-Each piece carefully set amid landscaping, water features, and walking paths is chosen to create a very peaceful, yet provocative experience.
+Each piece, carefully set amid landscaping, water features, and walking paths, is chosen to create a very peaceful, yet provocative experience.

 Important Information: